 The best way to protect your right to compensation following a slip and fall accident is to seek the assistance of an experienced personal injury attorney.
 Your attorney can help assess the value of your case, gather evidence to support your claim for damages, and negotiate with the insurance company on your behalf.

 The legal team at Neblett, Beard & Arsenault is committed to helping Louisiana residents receive prompt and fair personal injury settlements.
-Contact us online or call us directly at 318.541.8188 to schedule a free, no-obligation case review at one of six convenient locations throughout the state.
+Contact us online or call us directly at 318.541.8188 to schedule a free, no-obligation case review.